lee2sman/now/README.md

 ### Teaching

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).

-I'm currently on junior sabbatical.
+[Babycastles](https://www.babycastles.com) is a 10+ year NYC based collective fostering and amplifying diverse voices in videogame culture.
+We've held 25+ workshops so far since the start of the pandemic.
+Topics: livecoding, game design, goal-setting, writing grants, protester safety, and more.
+[Video archive](https://www.youtube.com/playlist?list=PLJzpMnmDTJIUBNOpzI5qdPJ1cXhITBSq-)